What Are Orthotic Inserts?

 Timing of pain that occurs when you need orthotics.

 The diagram above shows many points of potential pain.
 These can all come about from poor foot function.
 Each point is in a place where a body part is put under excessive load.
-Usually this overloading occurs because the body is using a structure at the wrong angle, wrong time or in the wrong way.
-Overuse can cause an inflammatory response in damaged area and there are classic times when inflammatory conditions will be worst.
+Usually, this overloading occurs because the body is using a structure at the wrong angle, wrong time or in the wrong way.
+Overuse can cause an inflammatory response in the damaged areas and there are classic times when inflammatory conditions will be worst.

 The first few minutes out of bed can be very painful.
 All soft tissue shrinks when cold and needs time to ‘warm up’ with movement.
 This is just like an athlete would do to prevent injury before working hard.
 Often the intensity of the pain will lessen with movement after five to ten minutes of moving around gently.
 It will often escalate again if activity is prolonged.
 In 2/3 of cases, standing still for long periods is worse for the injury than walking.